SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/proofpoint-on-demand.md

 ---
 id: proofpoint-on-demand
-title: Proofpoint On Demand
+title: Proofpoint on Demand
-sidebar_label: Proofpoint On Demand
+sidebar_label: Proofpoint on Demand
-description: The Proofpoint On Demand app for Sumo Logic provides an improved security posture by analyzing message logs.
+description: The Proofpoint on Demand app for Sumo Logic provides an improved security posture by analyzing message logs.
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';